rpl/linuxday2010-erlang/presentation.md

 * fail fast
 * isolate faults in its process
 * separate faults recovery from application code
-* if it fail, do something simpler
+* if it fails, do something simpler

 #SLIDE